cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 An SDF mapping file has three optional components that are taken unchanged from SDF: The info block, the namespace declaration, and the default namespace.
-The third component, the "map", contains the mappings from a SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in the name reference.
+The mandatory fourth component, the "map", contains the mappings from a SDF name reference (usually a namespace and a JSON pointer) to a nested map providing a set of qualities to be merged in at the site identified in the name reference.

 {{mapping-cddl}} describes the syntax of SDF mapping files using CDDL {{-cddl}}.

 ~~~ cddl
 {::include mapping.cddl}
 ~~~
-{: #mapping-cddl}
+{: #mapping-cddl title="CDDL definition of SDF mapping file"}

 IANA Considerations {#iana}